 Steampunk costumes are in stock and ship within 1-3 days.
-Our Renaissance clothing are custom hand-made at time of purchase and take about one week.
+Our Renaissance clothing are custom hand-made at time of purchase and take about one to two weeks.

 About the Renaissance: